 How to get to Hoffell hot tubs?

-Hoffell hot tubs are located close to Hofn and the Hoffellsjökull (Hoffells glacier), which is a part of Vatnajökull glacier.
+Hoffell hot tubs are located close to Hofn and the Hoffellsjökull (Hoffells glacier), which is a part of the Vatnajökull glacier.

 # Landmannalaugar

-Landmannalaugar is located in the Fjallabak Nature Reserve in the Highlands of Iceland, at the edge of Laugahraun lava field.
-The lava field was formed in an eruption in 1477.
-The area has interesting colourful landscape thanks to many minerals present in the soil and geothermal activity.
+The area has an interesting colorful landscape thanks to the many minerals present in the soil and geothermal activity.
 You can also find there the wild hot springs of Landmannalaugar.
 More about them in the post about Iceland hot springs.

 How to get to Landmannalaugar